Dr Luke ParryReader in Environmental Social Science

-(2) Harvesting and consumption of bushmeat and fishes, linking normative perspectives on human health and dignity (in relation to food and nutrition security), local ecological knowledge and conservation of biodiversity and natural ecosystems.
-This research relates to questions around space and place (contextual-understanding and urban defaunation shadows), trade, livelihoods and migration-decisions by individuals and households.
+(3) Wildlife harvest in tropical forests.
+Particularly, harvesting and consumption of bushmeat and fishes by rural and urban populations, linking normative perspectives on human health and dignity (in relation to food insecurity and malnutrition), local ecological knowledge and conservation of biodiversity and natural ecosystems.
+For instance, our 2022 paper in Scientific Reports shows that eating wildmeat may protect the most vulnerable rural children in Amazonia from iron-deficiency anemia.
+Luke's wildmeat research also relates to questions around space and place (contextual-understanding and urban defaunation shadows), trade, social relations, livelihoods and migration-decisions by individuals and households.
 Related, Luke is also an Editor of the journal Conservation Letters.

-Luke and his PhD students are part of the Political Ecology group in the Lancaster Environment Centre.
+Luke and his postgraduate research students are part of the Political Ecology group in the Lancaster Environment Centre.

 Luke’s teaching primarily contributes to LEC’s geography courses and includes:

 LEC.333: Geographies of Health: understanding and tackling inequality

-LEC 322 Environment, Society and Politics in Amazonia (taught with James Fraser & Jos Barlow) - his sessions focus on population-environment relationships (especially under rural exodus and urbanization) and resilience
+LEC 322 Environment, Society and Politics in Amazonia (taught with James Fraser & Jos Barlow) - his sessions focus on population-environment relationships (especially under rural exodus and urbanization), resilience, dams and claiming emergencies.

 LEC342 Issues in Conservation Biology

 PhD Supervision Interests

 I welcome interest from potential Masters by research or PhD students interested in these or related topics:

 Projects taking a quantitative perspective on the political ecologies of health